cloud-native-toolkit/ibm-garage-iteration-zero/README.md

-# IBM Garage & Solution Engineering
+# IBM Garage for Cloud & Solution Engineering
 ## Iteration Zero for IBM
 This repository contains tools and Terraform infrastructure as code (IasC) to help setup an IBM Cloud Public development environment ready for cloud native application development with IBM Cloud Kubernetes Service or Red Hat OpenShift for IBM Kubernetes Service.